Boeing E-3 Sentry: USAF Block 40/45

 In 2014 the USAF began upgrading block 30/35 E-3B/Cs into block 40/45 E-3Gs.
 This upgrade replaces the main flight computer with a Red Hat Linux-based system, as well as replacing the DOS 2.0-like operating system with a Windows 95-like system on the operator workstations.
-In 2016, a three-week long cybersecurity vulnerability test revealed that the 40/45 block and its supporting ground equipment were vulnerable to cyber threats, and were thus deemed "not survivable."
+In 2016, a three-week long cybersecurity vulnerability test revealed the 40/45 block and its supporting ground equipment were vulnerable to cyber threats, and were thus deemed "not survivable."
 This caused a delay of approximately two years.
-Twenty-four E-3s are projected to complete this upgrade to 40/45 by the end of fiscal year 2020, while seven aircraft will be retired to save upgrade costs and harvest out-of-production components.
+24 E-3s are projected to complete this upgrade to 40/45 by the end of fiscal year 2020, while seven aircraft will be retired to save upgrade costs and harvest out-of-production components.

 NATO Final Lifetime Extension Program

-NATO intends to extend the operational status of its AWACS until 2035 by significantly upgrading fourteen aircraft in the Final Lifetime Extension Program (FLEP) between 2019 and 2026.
+NATO intends to extend the operational status of its AWACS until 2035 by significantly upgrading fourteen aircraft in the "Final Lifetime Extension Program" (FLEP) between 2019 and 2026.
 Upgrades include the expansion of data capacity, expansion of bandwidth for satellite communications, new encryption equipment, new HAVE QUICK radios, upgraded mission computing software and new operator consoles.
 The supporting ground systems (mission training center and mission planning and evaluation system) will also be upgraded to the latest standard.
-NATO Airborne Early Warning & Control Program Management Agency (NAPMA) is the preparing and executing authority for the FLEP.
 FLEP will be combined with the standard planned higher echelon technical maintenance.